pekelund-dev/codex-test/README.md

 #### Local parsing test server (no cloud dependencies)

 When you only need to validate how the legacy PDF parser interprets a document, start the lightweight test server profile.
-It only boots the legacy extractor, so no Firestore, Cloud Storage, or Vertex AI credentials are required:
+It only boots the legacy extractor, so no Firestore, Cloud Storage, or Gemini credentials are required:

 ```bash
 # run from the repository root so the parent pom is picked up but only the